smirarab/pasta/doc/README.txt

 Job Settings (upper right)
 ##########################

-    * "Job Name" allows you to specify the prefix for all files output by SATe.
+    * "Job Name" allows you to specify the prefix for all files output by SATé.
       Files tagged with this name will appear in the output directory when the run completes.

-    * Clicking the "Output Dir." button will allow you to choose the output directory to which to save the alignments and trees returned by SATe.
+    * Clicking the "Output Dir." button will allow you to choose the output directory to which to save the alignments and trees returned by SATé.
 If you leave this blank, by default, the results will be written to the same directory as the source data file(s).

-    * "CPU(s) Available" allows you to specify how many processors should be dedicated to the alignment tasks of SATe.
-If you have a dual-core machine, then choosing 2 should decrease the running time of SATe because subproblem alignments will be conducted in parallel.
+    * "CPU(s) Available" allows you to specify how many processors should be dedicated to the alignment tasks of SATé.
+If you have a dual-core machine, then choosing 2 should decrease the running time of SATé because subproblem alignments will be conducted in parallel.
 In general, for the fastest performance, set this equal to the number processors in your machine.